 Wegovy is a high-dose injectable once-weekly Semaglutide.
 Among all the weight loss drugs, Wegovy is considered superior.
 It has been estimated to cause up to 16% body weight loss from the baseline.

 Wegovy is a class of drugs called GLP-1 analogs.
-It is the brand name of injection Semaglutide.
+It is the brand name of the injection Semaglutide.

 Semaglutide is also available as a once-daily oral tablet by the brand name of Rybelsus and as a once-weekly injection “Ozempic“.